 Policy V.E.1.
-Landscaping projects shall be constructed following the priorities identified in the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area's latest adopted List of Priority Projects.
+Provided all current Florida Department of Transportation Design Standards, Criteria and Policies can be met; landscaping projects shall be considered following the priorities identified in the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area's latest adopted List of Priority Projects.

 Policy V.E.2.
-Highway landscaping may be included as part of a highway modification/reconstruction or as a separate landscape project.
-Proposed landscape projects on the State Highway System may be part of a Florida Department of Transportation funded roadway project or as a permit project by another agency.
-Highway landscape on the State Highway System proposed by other agencies must be by permit from Florida Department of Transportation District Two and plans must comply with all Florida Department of Transportation design standards.
-For landscape projects that are part of roadway reconstruction/new construction, the landscape must be within the existing right-of-way and designed as standard Florida Department of Transportation maintained landscape.
+State highway landscaping projects are proposed and constructed as separate projects from all roadway projects.
+Proposed landscape projects on the State Highway System may be part of a Florida Department of Transportation funded landscaping project or as a permit project by another agency.
+Highway landscape on the State Highway System proposed by other agencies must be by permit from the Florida Department of Transportation District Two and plans must comply with all Florida Department of Transportation Design Standards.
+All landscape projects must be within the existing state right-of-way and designed as standard Florida Department of Transportation maintained landscape projects.

 Policy V.E.3.
-The Florida Department of Transportation standard landscape design is grass and sod.
-If the City of Gainesville or Alachua County desires to include trees, shrubs and ground cover on the State Highway System, they must agree to pay for the additional cost and maintenance (see Figure 12).
+The Florida Department of Transportation standard landscape design is trees and sod.
+If the City of Gainesville, Alachua County or any other local agency desires to include shrubs, ground cover or anything beyond standard landscape design on the State Highway System it shall be required to pursue and sign a maintenance agreement with the Florida Department of Transportation prior to final design and construction (see Figure 13).

 Policy V.E.4.
-Agencies shall maintain close coordination and contact with the Florida Department of Transportation District Two Landscape Architect during preliminary project planning phase to ensure compliance with design standards and the need for any additional agreements for the project.
+Agencies shall maintain close coordination and contact with the Florida Department of Transportation District Two Landscape Architect during preliminary project planning phase to ensure compliance with Florida Department of Transportation Design Standards.

-Figure 12 - Enhanced Landscaping on South Main Street
+Figure 13 - Enhanced Landscaping